hammady/ohmyk8s/README.md

         IdentitiesOnly yes
     ```

-1. A configured Ansible hosts file with a section called `k8sdev`
+1. A configured Ansible hosts file with 2 sections called `k8sdev` and `k8sdevlite`
 containing all the machines you want to configure (yes you can configure many machines at once!).
 For example:
     ```ini
     # /etc/ansible/hosts